posted at the Cohort by Chris

 So why is there a rear armrest and none in the front?
 It’s one of the many mysteries of Detroit thinking back then.
 Isn’t there always a driver who would enjoy using one when the car is being used?
 And how often did anyone in the back actually pull it out and use it?

 I’m going to re-use the top shot again here.
 How’s that for encapsulating the ’65 Caprice in one shot?
 Those tail lights were…different, and unexpected.
 And controversial, as they soon went away again in 1966.
 That makes this one of the easiest cars to learn to spot.
 Not that I had any problem with that; I’ll never forget the night at the Chevy-Buick-Cadillac dealer in downtown Iowa City for the official unveiling of the ’65s.
 Holy Bill Mitchell!
 What will they do to top this?

 It would be some years before the Caprice caught up with the LTD, despite the new 396.
 But no worries; Chevrolet still managed to sell some 1.65 million full-size Chevys in 1965, compared to some 980k Fords.
 That would be the last time such huge numbers of full-sized cars would ever be sold.
-Given how many were made, it ought to be easier than it’s been to find a ’65 Chevy on the street, but I’ve been looking for a proper one for a CC for years. just a couple of months ago I spotted a very original (with some patina) coming the other way in traffic, a Impala hardtop coupe in this same Evening Orchid hue and black vinyl top.
+Given how many were made, it ought to be easier than it’s been to find a ’65 Chevy on the street, but I’ve been looking for a proper one for a CC for years.
+Just a couple of months ago I spotted a very original (with some patina) one coming the other way in traffic, an Impala hardtop coupe in this same Evening Orchid hue and black vinyl top.
 Now if I can just find it again; there’s so much yet to say about the ’65 Chevy.
 But in the meantime, at least we’ve put one GM conspiracy theory to bed; hopefully forever.